 Transportation costs add up quickly.
 If you want to travel to another country, you may discover that transportation costs use up a large portion of your budget.
 Save money by booking a tour or cruise through a travel agent who has access to promotions and discounts.

 While you can avoid most travel-related crimes by wearing a money belt, securing your valuables in hotel safes and staying away from high-crime areas, safety is still an important concern.
-You will need to do research to identify safe places to stay and learn how to avoid scams and pickpockets.
+You will need to identify safe places to stay and learn how to avoid scams and pickpockets.

 If you are traveling on the spur of the moment, you might not have time to get a passport.
 As soon as you think you might want to travel abroad, find out how to apply for a passport and start the application process.